Werner-Staeblein/Project-3/README.md

 - **[Typewriter effect code](https://stackoverflow.com/questions/20302331/typing-effect-in-python)** used for the typewriter effect code

-- A book titled "Python3 Schnelleinstieg" authored by Michael Weigend to learn more about syntax of python. **[Python3 Schnelleinstig](https://www.mitp.de/IT-WEB/Programmierung/Python-3-Schnelleinstieg.html)**
+- A book titled "Python3 Schnelleinstieg" authored by Michael Weigend to learn more about the syntax of Python. **[Python3 Schnelleinstig](https://www.mitp.de/IT-WEB/Programmierung/Python-3-Schnelleinstieg.html)**

 The project is based on the **[Starting Template | GitHub Repository](https://github.com/Code-Institute-Org/p3-template)** provided by Code Institute